|Major Groups > Gilled Mushrooms > Pale-Spored > Clitocyboid > Omphalotus illudens|

 I am here to tell you: The emperor is naked!
 Don't make a fool of yourself, as I regularly do.
 After years of trying to see the luminescent gills I have reached the obvious conclusion: mushroom authors are out to make me feel like an idiot.
 And don't bother sending an e-mail to tell me you have seen the Jack O'Lantern's glowing gills, or to send a photo of the phenomenon, because I will know you are part of the conspiracy, and that the photo was produced by the same people who made the photos of the Loch Ness Monster.

-Ecology: Saprobic; growing in large clusters on the stumps or buried roots of hardwoods, especially oaks; late summer and fall; widely distributed east of the Rocky Mountains (replaced by Omphalotus olivascens to the west).
+Ecology: Saprobic; growing in large clusters on the stumps or buried roots of hardwoods, especially oaks; late summer and fall; widely distributed and common east of the Rocky Mountains; very rare in western North America.
+Also found in northern and central Europe.
+The illustrated and described collections are from Illinois and Québec.

-Gills: Running down the stem; crowded; bright orange.
+Gills: Running down the stem; close or crowded; bright orange to pale orange; luminescent when fresh.

 Chemical Reactions: KOH green on cap surface; ammonia greenish on cap surface.